JackieG8803/Windows-Server-Features---VMware-Lab/README.md

 - Hands-on practice with Windows Server roles and features.
 - Remote management and security (RDP, VPN).
 - Web service and file service configuration.
-- RAID and backup solutions.
 - Automation via Server Manager and awareness of PowerShell options.

-## 🖼️ Screenshots

-> All screenshots are in `screenshots/`.
-Replace each placeholder above after adding your images.

 ## 📝 Learning Outcomes